 Sea Ray’s SLX 310 OB is designed with a layout that prioritizes comfort and a social seating arrangement.
-Sea Ray’s Quiet Ride technology -- proven to quash noise -- only enhances this profile as an entertainment boat.
 The SLX 310 OB doesn’t just look to entertain with a socially optimized and accommodating layout; it looks to entertain via creation of an environment.

 By eliminating the sterndrive engines, which traditionally have powered boats of this size and type, Sea Ray has created more internal space for storage as well as improved performance by moving propulsion aft.

 - • Outboard Power.
 By converting the 310 from a sterndrive to outboard power, the builder is accommodating buyers who prefer outboards.
 It also opens up storage space where the sterndrive engines would normally go.

 - • Digital Throttle Control.
 Digital Throttle Control comes standard on the SLX 310 OB and delivers smoother shifting, easier docking, more immediate throttle response, and in-depth information displays.
 Digitizing this process brings greater reliability and responsiveness.
 Additionally, joystick propulsion -- yet another step in improving predictability and ease of navigation -- comes as an option.

 - • Custom Trailer.
 A trailer comes standard.

 - • Five-year Stem-to-Stern Warranty.
 This is a factory-backed, non-declining program that includes the engine and all components.
 This is an unusual warranty, heretofore only offered by a few premium builders.

 - • Power Tower.
 The versatility of the SLX 310 OB’s electric tower is a major part of its entertainment-centric design.
 Easily raised/lowered via an electrically articulating bimini system.
 This can be further outfitted by an optional fiberglass hardtop.